-As of the 2010 U.S. Census, Vermont only has one at-large congressional district.
+As of the 2020 Census, Vermont has only one at-large congressional district.

-Only the Vermont Legislature may refer amendments to the ballot.
+Types of Measures: Only the Vermont Legislature can refer amendments to the ballot.
 There is no initiative or referendum process.
+[Vt.
+Const. § 72]